a-r-m-i-n/scssphp-bundle/README.md

 # ScssPHP - Symfony Bundle

-This bundle for Symfony Framework 4, includes the [scssphp/scssphp](https://github.com/scssphp/scssphp) package, which allows you to parse SCSS sources (like Bootstrap) in your application, without need of Node.js and npm!
+This bundle for Symfony Framework 4 and 5, includes the [scssphp/scssphp](https://github.com/scssphp/scssphp) package, which allows you to parse SCSS sources (like Bootstrap) in your application, without need of Node.js and npm!